Catherinesjkim/ecommerce-api-policy/README.md

-# Shopify API Access Control with OPA
+# E-commerce API Access Control with OPA
 ## PCI DSS requirements related to access control, specifically in Requirement 7 & 8

 This policy enforces: